phreeza/manuscript_axon_potentials/doc/manuscript.md

     - Blot & Barbour
 - The low-frequency component exceeds the high-frequency component in reach (**Fig 2**)

-*The barn owl neurophonic as an example that shows these properties*

-In order to test our model of the extracellular field of axon bundles, we compared it to recordings from the barn owl auditory brain stem.
+*The barn owl neurophonic as an example that shows these properties* In order to test our model of the extracellular field of axon bundles, we compared it to recordings from the barn owl auditory brain stem.
 We adjusted the model parameters to match the anatomy and physiology of nucleus laminaris (NL), and set the activation statistics to match measured PSTHs in response to stimulation by a click, and then simulated the resulting EFP at varying depths, corresponding to recording depths in the experiment.
 The resulting recordings from experiment and simulation are shown in Figure 3.

-The resulting simulation showed several characteristics that are also observed in the data. firstly, The high-frequency component shows a steady increase in latency along the projections' depth, and has its maximum in amplitude in the middle of NL.
+The resulting simulation showed several characteristics that are also observed in the data.
+Firstly, the high-frequency component shows a steady increase in latency along the projections' depth, and has its maximum in amplitude in the middle of NL.
 The low-frequency component reverses polarity along the depth of NL, and almost vanishes in the middle of NL.

-- explain this in more detail
+This is the same behaviour as shown for the generic axon bundle in the previous section.

+- Relate to MSO models

+![Low-frequency component of the axon bundle EFP exceeds high frequency in reach. (**A**) shows the behaviour of different spectral components (frequency indicated by colorbar) in a double logarithmic plot.
+The slope indicates the scaling coefficient in this frequency band. (**B**) shows this scaling coefficient for different frequencies.
+Low frequencies have the least negative coefficient, indicating the furthest reach.
+](../figs/import/bundle_pulse_freq_slope.pdf)

+![Data from the barn owl shows the expected behaviour predicted by the model.
+(**A**-**C**) shows data from the barn owls nucleus laminaris in response to an auditory click stimulus, compared to a simulation of the axonal structure and activation in (**D**-**F**).
+The click stimulus induces a pulse of activity in the afferent axon bundle.
+The low-frequency components (**B** and **E**) show the polarity reversal.
+The high frequency component (**C** and **F**), does not show such a reversal, but rather shows a steady increase in phase with depth.](../figs/import/traces_combined_mod_log_n5000.pdf)
-*Mechanism underlying the observed properties I*

-We begin by looking at the response of a single axon tree to a single spike at various locations along the tree, as shown in Figure 4.
+*Mechanism underlying the observed properties I* We begin by looking at the response of a single axon tree to a single spike at various locations along the tree, as shown in Figure 4.
 This gives can already give us a rough idea about the origin of the observed polarity reversal.

 The extracellular response at a recording location along a continuation of the axon, i.e.\ not close to a bifurcation or termination, is triphasic (blue trace in